 Not only do social media sites such as Twitter and Facebook offer us an instant way to communicate to our dedicated customer base, but they can provide a relatively cheap way to advertise to followers based on criteria as specific as age, interests and location.

-Furthermore, social media means that it’s now easier than ever to build up a two-way relationship with your audience so that they can even post testimonials and recommend you on visual sites like Instagram.
+Furthermore, social media means that it’s now easier than ever to build up a two-way relationship with your audience so that they can even post testimonials and recommend you on visual sites like Pinterest or Instagram.

 As the internet offers us an ever more close relationship with our target audiences, it’s important to make sure that any language used isn’t too stuffy, salesy or formal.